-Advising and registration for the Fall 2013 semester for Undergraduates in degree programs will take place March 18th - May 1st, 2013.
+Advising and registration for the Spring 2018 semester for undergraduates in degree programs will take place October 23 - November 15.

-These are the steps for registration for the Fall 2013 semester:
+These are the steps for registration for the Spring 2018 semester:

-- Review the Fall 2013 Class Schedule on KnightVision ("Search for Sections," under "Registration") when it becomes available.
+- Review the Spring 2018 Class Schedule on KnightVision ("Search for Sections," under "Registration") This schedule will be available in early October.

 - Click on the course titles for courses you're interested in to check for prerequisites and restrictions.